bringg/customer-js-sdk/README.md

 if share uuid is provided, after fetching the shared-location config it will connect the realtime, polling etc.

+`if the params include the necessary data for watchOrder, it will be called automatically when realtime connection is established.`

 ##### connect ([customerAccessToken],[onConnectCb],[onDisconnectCb])
 connect to the realtime.